CosmosOS/Cosmos/docs/articles/user/filesystem.md

 </PropertyGroup>
 ```

 At boot the kernel initializes `StorageManager`, which registers every AHCI, NVMe and USB mass storage device it finds and scans their MBR/GPT partition tables into `StorageManager.Partitions`.
 USB sticks and disks come up as `usb0`, `usb1`, ... after the internal disks, so the first internal disk stays the primary device.

-USB devices are only discovered at boot: plug the stick in before starting the kernel.
+USB disks can also be plugged in and pulled out while the kernel runs.
+One plugged in is registered and scanned like a disk found at boot, under the lowest `usbN` name free.
+One pulled out leaves `StorageManager.Devices` and `StorageManager.Partitions`, the mounts made on its partitions with the `Partition` overload of `TryMount` (below) are detached, and files still open on it fail with `IOException`.
+A mount made from a source string names no disk, so it stays, and fails its I/O the same way.
+A detached mount is not flushed, since the disk is gone, so call `VfsManager.TryUnmount` before pulling a disk out.
+Both lists can change between two reads while a USB disk comes or goes: read `Devices` or `Partitions` once and index that copy.

 To give your kernel a disk in QEMU, attach an image with `cosmos run`: